SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 ![81ab08539c8457d08e19ecc0a1996-2677791](https://user-images.githubusercontent.com/80991642/187540957-288d2454-f7fc-4b7b-b70f-db394c749a85.jpg)

-## THIS PROJECT WAS MY FIRST DEVICE...HAS BEEN OUTDATED BY ANOTHER USB-MIDI PROJECTS.
+## THIS PROJECT WAS MY FIRST DEVICE...HAS BEEN OUT-DATED BY ANOTHER USB-MIDI PROJECTS.

   Discussions, problems or recomendations are welcome.